bbachi/angular-java-minikube/README.md

-# angular-java-minikube
+# angular-java-example
-Example project for running on Angular with Java backend on Minikube
+This is an example project of angular with java